TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 = Experiments
 == Unimodal Knowledge Distillation <unimodal_knowledge_distillation>
 To validate whether traditional unimodal knowledge distillation, an undoubtedly simpler task than multimodal knowledge distillation, even works, we will first conduct experiments on unimodal knowledge distillation.
-We will then build on the results to develop a multimodal knowledge distillation.
+We will then build on the results to develop multimodal knowledge distillation.
 === Vision <unimodal_kd_vision>

 ==== Method <unimodal_kd_data2vec2_method>